-National College Credit Recommendation Service (NCCRS) credit recommendations are published online at: http://www.nationalccrs.org/ccr/home.html.
-To contact the National CCRS program office, call (518) 486-2070 or email nccrs@mail.nysed.gov.
-The mailing address is: National College Credit Recommendation Service, The University of the State of New York, Education Building, Room 25, 89 Washington Ave., Albany, NY 12234.
+NCCRS credit recommendations are published online at www.nationalccrs.org/ccr/home.html.
+To contact the NCCRS program office, call (518) 486-2070 or email nccrs@mail.nysed. gov. The mailing address is: NCCRS, New York State Education Building, 89 Washington Ave., Education Building Addition, Room 960A, Albany, NY 12234.

-If you Have Questions or Need Assistance with Credits from Noncollegiate Sources
+Assistance with Credits from Noncollegiate Sources

-If you have questions or need assistance, contact Thomas Edison State College's Office of Admissions at (888) 442-8372 or email the College at admissions@tesc.edu.
+If you have questions or need assistance, contact Thomas Edison State University's Office of Admissions at (888) 442-8372 or email the University at admissions@tesc.edu.